25 Great Writers Who Battled Drug Addiction and Alcoholism

 William S. Burroughs

 Most famous for his book titled Junkie, Burroughs was a heroin and opioid addict.
-He even accidentally shot his wife in the head under the influence after persuading her that a William Tell-like routine would be a good idea.
+He even accidentally shot his wife in the head while under the influence after persuading her that a William Tell-like routine would be a good idea.
 It really wasn’t.

 On the Road was a great book, but it was written partially from an autobiographical point of view.
 Benzedrine features heavily.